snbilall/BasketService/README.md

 Inside BasketService/PostmanCollections directory you can import the file postman and start testing!

-When you start Docker Compose in visual studio, it will open a swagger ui browser page, you can try it out with api version 1.
+Set docker-compose project start Docker Compose in visual studio, it will open a swagger ui browser page, you can try it out with api version 1.

 The user id is expected to be guid.
 Available product id Guids are: